TomiokaH01/fMSX3DS/Readme.txt

 -Slow on MSXTurboR.On New3DS it runs full speed.

+Q.A disk that was once working suddenly stopped working.
+What should I do?
+A.Try to delete disk file with the same name that has placed "FMSX3DS/SAVEDISK" folder("root\FMSX3DS\SAVEDISK").
+ Caution that when you delete the file, you lost save data.
+So i suggest you to make backup of that file.

 Q.What's the point of "[Load Screen Shot]" item in the fMSX3DS system menu?
 A.It shows a image taht was made with "[Save Screen Shot]" menu.
 It helps you to manage passwords for games's ave data.